Yuhala/stem-bootcamp/home-automation/README.md

 ### Circuit construction (connections) - Part II: Bluetooth
 - VCC pin of bluetooth module to +5V.
 - Ground pin of bluetooth module to Arduino ground.
-- TXD pin of bluetooth module to Arduino RX pin (Pin 0): the bluetooth module's transmission pin sends messages to the receiver pin of the Arduino.
+- TXD pin of bluetooth module to Arduino RX pin (Pin 0): the bluetooth module's transmitter pin transmits data serially to the receiver pin of the Arduino.
 - RXD pin of bluetooth module to Arduino TX pin (Pin 1): the Arduino transmission pin sends messages to the receiver pin of the bluetooth module.
 - Connect the red LED to Arduino pin 13 through a 221 ohm resistor.